 A further public consultation process will take place in 2006 when our thinking is translated to a full draft RLTS.
 The Strategy will set out detailed direction and action plans, including what the various initiatives are, and how they will be achieved.

-Your views can also help shape Greater Wellington Regional Council's 2006-2016 long term plans and the Wellington Regional Strategy.
+Your views can also help shape the council's 2006 - 2016 long term plans and the Wellington Regional Strategy.

 7.4 Want to know more?